Should I Get A Master’s Degree In Animation?

 An increasing number of schools are now offering master’s degree programs in animation and related fields.
 When it comes to specializing in a particular field of animation or teaching in the academe, both are possible if you take a master’s degree.
 If you want to work professionally as an animator, then a master’s degree may not be necessary for as long as you continue to improve your craft whenever you have free time on your hands.

-However, it cannot be denied that specialized knowledge about animation can only be had with a master’s degree.
-If you are up for a promotion in the studio you work for, a master’s degree is going to be an edge.
-That being said, your creativity and ability will still be judged based on your portfolio.
+Your creativity and ability will still be judged based on your portfolio.
 You may still bag that promotion for as long as you are great at what you do as proven by your previous and present work even without a master’s degree.